 Why not rent a private car and go on a road trip around Jamaica?
 Rent your car in Montego Bay and visit all the highlights of the country.
 The roads in the north are well-asphalted, allowing you to get used to driving on the left lane.
 The roads through the Blue Mountains, to the south of Jamaica, are narrower and winding, but fortunately, also much quieter!
 Continue your tour along the south coast and take your driving skills to the next level.
 The major roads here are good, but beware of holes in the road on the smaller side roads.
 A Jamaica travel experience will be a real adventure with your own road trip!

 After a full few weeks of travelling through Jamaica, you can enjoy taking a few days to rest on the beach.
 Jamaica has beautiful white-sand beaches, such as Montego Bay and Negril.
 Especially the latter is our favourite, because of the small-scale hotels and rugged cliffs you’ll find here.
 An ideal place to recover from your Jamaica travel adventure!

 Travel to Jamaica with kids

 Looking to take a family trip to Jamaica?
-Our local travel specialist Karin has plenty of experience in organizing trips to Jamaica with children and can help you to tailor your dream trip to suit you and your family’s travel wishes.
+Our local travel specialist Ellen has plenty of experience in organizing trips to Jamaica with children and can help you to tailor your dream trip to suit you and your family’s travel wishes.
 Have a look at our sample family trip through Jamaica to get inspired!